 First Point of the Compass.
 Lizard Point.
 South West Coast Path.
 May 2018

-I walked alone, I carried backpacking gear and pre-planned paper maps were sent on to me at strategic points, I did not permit myself to use any form of motorised transport beside the odd ferry to take me across some estuaries or lochs where options were few.
+I walked alone, I carried backpacking gear and pre-planned paper maps were sent on to me at strategic points.
+I set myself a small set of rules– I did not permit myself to use any form of motorised transport beside the odd ferry to take me across some estuaries or lochs where options were few.
 Where I could, I waded across estuaries.
 My hike was continuous with the odd day off for rest and resupply, though a couple of rest days were forced upon me due to exceptionally poor weather.
 I did not wear boots, preferring trail shoes, which carry with them their own particular foot care regime.
 I had a couple of small blisters in the first week of hiking and no more from then on.

 Cornwall.
 South West Coast Path.
 May 2018